enter in at

 Mt 13; Lk 8; Mk4

-Yeshua taught of four seeds which were planted in a field.
+We are all aware that Yeshua taught of four seeds which were planted in a field.
 Howbeit, some of his seeds fell along the highway side where they either got trampled by the traffic or the birds ate them.
 Other seeds fell upon stoney places, where there was not enough soil to sustain and nourish them.
 Then others fell amongst thorns where when they sprung up were choked by the neighboring weeds.
 But other seeds fell upon good soil where they produced abundantly.

 A little later He interpreted this parable, which was as follows.
 The seed which was sown was the word of GOD.
 That which landed on the wayside did not survive because they lacked understanding when they heard the word.
 Those sown amongst the thorns were those who endured only until tribulation or persecution arose and then they fell away.
 And those sown amongst the thorns were those who received the word but got side tracked because of the cares of the age, or because of the deceitfulness of riches.